rod-laycock/RegainMyPrivacy/README.md

 - Prevent phone from sleeping + Record audio + Modify or delete the contents of your shared storage + Have full network access = Record any audio in range of the phone and send it to Facebook / AN Other.

 An application with this much power is a BAD thing - Therefore, I am not using this..
 But I still need to remove Facebook completely.

+# Additional

+Additionally - The following are a must:
+- VPN
+- Password Manager
+- AdBlocker